loosolab/mampok-gatekeeper-example/README.md

 This particular Gatekeeper is a small [mitmproxy](https://mitmproxy.org/) addon (`proxy.py`) that reverse-proxies to the main tool container and only forwards requests carrying a validly-signed, authorized JWT.
-Everything below is specific to this implementation; the only part Mampok actually requires is described in [The Mampok contract](#the-mampok-contract).
+Everything below is specific to this implementation.
+The only part Mampok actually requires is described in [The Mampok contract](#the-mampok-contract).

 ### Request flow